csalzano/send-everything-cf7/README.md

 ## FEATURES

-- Provides `[everything]` mail tag for great looking, send-everything emails
+- Provides `[everything]` mail tag for great-looking, send-everything emails
   - Includes all fields in emails except CAPTCHA and spam honeypot fields
   - Formats values and submission meta into tables
   - Added automatically to forms with blank "Message body" fields